A Naturopathic Approach to Women's Hormone Balance

 Before reaching for any supplement or prescription, a naturopathic doctor will often start with the fundamentals.
 Blood sugar regulation, adequate protein intake, healthy fats, fiber for estrogen clearance, and reducing inflammatory foods can shift the hormonal landscape significantly.

-Cruciferous vegetables support estrogen detoxification.
+Research published in the Journal of Nutrition has shown that cruciferous vegetables support estrogen detoxification by upregulating phase II liver enzymes responsible for estrogen metabolism.
 Magnesium and B vitamins are cofactors for progesterone production.
 Reducing alcohol and refined sugar lowers the inflammatory burden on the liver, which is responsible for metabolizing excess estrogen.
-These aren't minor tweaks — they're foundational interventions that support every other treatment layer.
+These aren't minor tweaks.
+They're foundational interventions that support every other treatment layer.

 Sleep, movement, and stress management round out the lifestyle picture.
 Chronic cortisol elevation directly suppresses progesterone and disrupts thyroid conversion, making stress reduction not a luxury but a clinical priority.